Dynamic Batch Learning in High-Dimensional Sparse Linear Contextual Bandits

 \subsection{LASSO Batch Greedy Learning}

-LBGL has two important features: 1) at each time $t$, it exploits the current estimate of $\theta^\star$ without further exploration; 2) it uses a static grid that is not adaptive (of course, a static grid is a particular type of dynamic grid).
+LBGL has two important features: 1) at each time $t$, it exploits the current estimate of the true parameter $\theta^\star$ without further exploration; 2) it uses a static grid that is not adaptive (of course, a static grid is a particular type of dynamic grid).
 As it turns out, this already achieves the optimal regret bound.
-Concretely, given a grid choice $\calT = \{t_1,\ldots,t_M\}$, at the beginning of batch $m$, the algorithm constructs a Lasso estimate $\hat{\theta}_{m-1}$ of $\theta^\star$ using the data in the previous batches; then it selects the action $a\in[K]$ which maximizes the estimated reward $x_{t,a}^\top\hat{\theta}_{m-1}$ for any $t\in\{t_{m-1}+1,\ldots,t_m\}$; at the end of the $m$-th batch, the algorithm updates the estimate of $\theta^\star$ with the new observations in the current batch.
-Finally, regarding the grid choice, we use $t_1 = b\sqrt{s_0}, t_m = \floor{b\sqrt{t_{m-1}}}, m \in \{2,3,\ldots,M\},$ where $b = \Theta\big(\sqrt{T}\cdot ({T}/{s_0} )^{\frac{1}{2(2^M-1)}} \big)$ is chosen such that $t_M=T$.
-The algorithm is described in Algorithm \ref{algo.dbgl}.
-We emphasize again this static grid choice--rather than a dynamic one--is not a limitation of our algorithm: it is already sufficient to achieve optimal regret (up to log factors) for dynamic batch learning, as formalized next.
+Concretely, given a grid choice $\calT = \{t_1,\ldots,t_M\}$, at the beginning of batch $m$, the algorithm constructs a Lasso estimate $\hat{\theta}_{m-1}$ of the true parameter using the data in the previous batches; then it selects the action $a\in[K]$ which maximizes the estimated reward $x_{t,a}^\top\hat{\theta}_{m-1}$ for any $t\in\{t_{m-1}+1,\ldots,t_m\}$; at the end of the $m$-th batch, the algorithm updates the estimate of the underlying parameters with the new observations in the current batch.
+Finally, regarding the grid choice: inspired by the grid choice in \citet{han2020sequential}, we adopt a similar but somewhat different static grid for our setting: